KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ```

 ### Method: `grayscale`
-Averages the input's appropriately weighted color channel values for each pixel, to produce a more realistic black-and-white monochrome effect.
+**(Color channels filter)** Averages the input's appropriately weighted color channel values for each pixel, to produce a more realistic black-and-white monochrome effect.

 Creates an ActionObject for the `grayscale` primitive function.